Zydeco: Early history

 When the Civil War ended, and the black slaves were freed across the South, Louisiana Creoles who had been free before the war often assumed positions of leadership during Reconstruction.
-However, segregationist Democrats in Louisiana classified Creoles as Black, or having the same status as freed slaves.
-By the end of the 19th century, Louisiana, Mississippi, and other former Confederate states were passing new constitutions and laws to disenfranchise most blacks and many poor whites under rules designed to suppress black voting (despite the Fifteenth Amendment to the United States Constitution).
+However, segregationist Democrats in Louisiana classified Creoles as Black, or as having the same status as freed slaves.
+Despite the Fifteenth Amendment to the United States Constitution ratified in 1870, the end of the 19th century, Louisiana, Mississippi, and other former Confederate states were passing new constitutions and laws to disenfranchise most blacks and many poor whites under rules designed to suppress black voting.
 Creoles continued to press for education and advancement while negotiating the new society.

 Zydeco's rural beginnings and the prevailing economic conditions at its inception are reflected in the song titles, lyrics, and bluesy vocals.
-The music arose as a synthesis of traditional Creole music, and African-American traditions, including R&B, blues, jazz, and gospel.
+The music arose as a synthesis of traditional Creole music and African-American traditions, including R&B, blues, jazz, and gospel.
 It was also often just called French music or la musique Creole known as "la-la."

 Amédé Ardoin, the second and most influential musician of the region to record the Creole music of southwest Louisiana, made his first recordings in 1929.
 This Creole music served as a foundation for what later became known as zydeco.
 Originally performed at house dances in the community, the music eventually was also performed in Catholic Church community centers, as Creoles were mostly Catholic, as well as in rural dance halls and nightclubs.

-During World War II and the Second Great Migration, many French-speaking and Louisiana Creole-speaking Créoles from the area around Marksville and Opelousas, Louisiana left a poor and prejudiced state for better economic opportunities in Texas.
-Their numbers were surpassed by the many Southern Blacks, including people of color, who migrated to the states of California, Oregon, and Washington, where the buildup of defense industries provided more access to good jobs.
+During World War II and the Second Great Migration of the mid-20th century, many French-speaking and Louisiana Creole-speaking Créoles from the area around Marksville and Opelousas, Louisiana left a poor and prejudiced state for better economic opportunities in Texas.
+Their numbers were surpassed by the many Southern Blacks who migrated to the states of California, Oregon, and Washington, where the buildup of defense industries provided more access to good jobs.
 They still had to deal with some discrimination but found more opportunities than in the legally segregated South.
 In California, black people from Louisiana and other Southern states could vote and thus began to participate in political life.

-Today, zydeco artists and groups perform at blues, folk, and American roots music festivals nationally and internationally.
+In the 21st-century, zydeco artists and groups perform at blues, folk, and American roots music festivals nationally and internationally.